Robust Spatial Confounding Adjustment via Basis Voting: Introduction

-An early formal recognition of this issue can be found in \cite{clayton1993spatial}, which demonstrated how including spatially varying error terms in the model changes covariate effect estimates, but this change was favored over the unadjusted estimate which is biased under confounding.
+An early formal recognition of this issue can be found in \cite{clayton1993spatial}, which demonstrated how including spatially varying error terms in the model changes covariate effect estimates, and this change was favored over the unadjusted estimate which is biased under confounding.
 Subsequent works have had differing opinions about this \citep{woodard1999estimating,reich2006effects,wakefield2007disease,hodges2010adding,schnell2020mitigating,khan2022restricted,zimmerman2022deconfounding} with arguments put forth both for and against including spatially correlated errors in the model.
-A particularly influential contribution by \cite{paciorek2010importance} quantified this bias in generalized least squares (GLS) settings, relating it to the relative smoothness of the exposure and the unmeasured confounder.
+A particularly influential contribution by \cite{paciorek2010importance} quantified the bias due to spatial confounding in generalized least squares (GLS) settings, relating it to the relative smoothness of the exposure and the unmeasured confounder.
 This work also underscored the identifiability challenges of separating the exposure effect from the influence of spatial confounding, unless certain restrictions or structural assumptions are imposed.
-Extensive theoretical and empirical results in \cite{khan2023re} largely agree with the conclusions of \cite{paciorek2010importance}.
-Related work in spatial prediction frameworks, such as that of \cite{page2017estimation}, arrives at similar conclusions. \cite{gilbert2025consistency} proved that the GLS estimator is consistent under varied forms of spatial confounding as long as the exposure has some non-spatial variation. \cite{dupont2022spatial+} proves consistency of their spatial+ method under a similar assumption of Gaussian noise in the exposure. \cite{gilbert2021causal} grounded the spatial confounding problem in the framework of causal inference, going beyond the linear regression case.
+Extensive theoretical and empirical results in \cite{khan2023re} largely agree with the conclusions of \cite{paciorek2010importance} that it is better to include spatial error terms in the analysis model when the exposure is rougher than the unmeasured confounder. \cite{page2017estimation} arrives at similar conclusions for spatial predictions. \cite{gilbert2025consistency} proved that the GLS estimator is consistent under varied forms of spatial confounding as long as the exposure has some non-spatial variation. \cite{dupont2022spatial+} proves consistency of their spatial+ method under a similar assumption of Gaussian noise in the exposure. \cite{gilbert2021causal} grounded the spatial confounding problem in the framework of causal inference, going beyond the linear regression case.
 Their sufficient conditions for identifiability of a causal effect under confounding also assumed some non-spatial variation in the exposure.